2 Chronicles 31 – Provision for the Priests

 a.
 Hezekiah commanded them to prepare rooms in the house of the LORD: King Hezekiah was wise enough to know that it was important to properly manage the generous gifts of God’s people.
 They were concerned to do everything faithfully, out of respect to both God and His people who generously gave.

 b.
 Cononiah the Levite had charge of them: Hezekiah put faithful men in positions of responsibility and accountability over these tithes.
 The king knew that faithful administration is promoted when people are accountable as overseers.

 i.
 “Good planning and the implementation of adequate supporting structures provide a framework in which wholehearted and meaningful worship can take place.
 Hezekiah therefore prepared storerooms to receive the gifts, and various officials were appointed to collect and distribute them.”
 (Selman)

 c.
-They distributed to everyone who entered the house of the LORD his daily portion for the work of his service: The tithes were used to support those who did the work of ministry unto the LORD and His people (and of course, to support their families as well).
+They distributed to everyone who entered the house of the LORD his daily portion for the work of his service: The tithes were used to support those who did the work of ministry to the LORD and His people (and of course, to support their families as well).

 i.
 “This is alleged as a reason why their wives and children were provided for out of the holy things, because they sequestered themselves from worldly affairs, by which they might otherwise have provided for their families, and entirely devoted themselves to holy administrations.”
 (Poole)

 ii.
 “Moses had ordered that the Levites should not begin their labour till they were thirty years of age: but David changed this order, and obliged them to begin at twenty.”
 (Clarke)